 Contact Our New York Brain Injury Lawyer

 Experience counts.
 At Scott C. Gottlieb, Injury Law Attorney, our overall goal is to help you obtain the compensation you need following a New York brain injury accident.
 Our Binghamton brain injury lawyer invites you to consider our three decades of experience and to view our past results.
 We are happy to discuss your claim in a consultation free of charge.

-If you feel that you or a loved one has suffered due to a preventable brain injury in New York, call our 24-hour answering service at (607) 304-4121 or contact our New York brain injury attorneys via our online contact form.
+If you feel that you or a loved one has suffered due to a preventable brain injury in New York, call our 24-hour answering service at (607) 304-4121 or contact our New York brain injury attorney via our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.